michaeljacksonOU/CSI_3480_Lab_5/README.md

 the avalance effect: a small change in the input of the hash function can lead to a very significant and unpredictable change in the ouput.
 I will prove this in a screenshot inside of my directory.

+Explain how digital signatures ensure authenticity and integrity: by using cryptographic hash functions and asymmetric cryptography, which are functions that will encode the message making it harder for somebody to see the conntents.

+A digital signature cannot be created with a public key because the process relies on the sender's private key to encrypt a message (or hash of the message), and only the corresponding public key can decrypt and verify that signature